 Some companies advertise it as a one-hand fold, but you still need a second hand to push the stroller together to activate the automatic lock.

 It also has an automatic lock and a standing fold.
 The carry handle in the middle of the seat makes it very easy to transport.
 The folded dimensions are 24″W x 32″L x 15″H. It is very compact for an all-terrain model.
 And since it weighs only 22 lbs you can easily throw it in your trunk or carry it up the stairs.

--Car seat adapters.
 INCLUDED!
 You can transform your stroller into a travel system.
 It works only with Britax and BOB car seats.
 It can be folded with adapters attached.
 You can buy B-Free as a travel system with Britax B-Safe or get the new generation Britax Endeavours infant car seat and B-Free separately.
+Here is my list of the top 10 safest car seats on the market.
 The Endeavours car seat is full of great features like:

 - Steel anti-rebound bar to reduce rebound rotation by up to 30% in the event of a crash